-The short answer – it depends.
+The short answer is, it depends.
 Whether or not buying a cancer insurance policy makes sense for you is going to depend on your particular situation and preferences.
 It often is a good choice for people that:

-- Have a family history of cancer: If you've had relatives diagnosed with cancer or treated for it, cancer insurance can give you peace-of-mind that may well make it worth the cost.
+- Have a family history of cancer: If you've had relatives diagnosed with cancer or treated for it, cancer insurance can give you peace of mind that may well make it worth the cost.

 - Have gaps in their health insurance coverage: If your health insurance plan has a schedule of benefits that pays a minimal benefit for cancer treatment, a supplemental cancer policy may fill in those gaps and provide you with the protection levels you need.